ordoro/api-examples/README.md

 This repo contains example scripts for using the Ordoro API.
-- Check out [the complete API documentation](http://docs.ordoro.apiary.io/) for more information.
+- Check out [the complete API documentation](http://docs.ordoro.com/) for more information.
-- And the [v3 Orders API](https://devapiverson.docs.apiary.io) for any order related actions.

-__NOTE__ Orders will use a different version of the API, but all other actions will use the base API and documentation.

 ***